 The user interface on CTR2-Mini is pretty simple.
 There’s just a rotary encoder and the few buttons built into the Wio Terminal.
 Normally this works out pretty well, but there are times when you just want to press a button to execute a function, say to send a CW buffer or change keyer speed, for example.

 For those of you that aren’t familiar with a resistor ladder, it’s simply two wires with an assortment of resistors and push button switches in parallel.
 When you press one switch the resistor connected to it pulls the 10K ohm pull-up resistor on the Remote PTT analog input to ground.
 The Mini reads the resulting voltage change and determines which button was pressed.
+To increase accuracy there is a Recalibrate option in the Config->Function Btn menu that allows you to set the Mini to the exact voltage that each resistor provides.

 It’s very simple, but not foolproof.
 For instance, if you press more than one switch at the same time all bets are off as to what voltage the Mini will see and what function it will execute (of the programmed functions).
 Knowing this, just press one button and you’ll be fine.